jacobjpelletier/jacobjpelletier/README.md

 ### 😸 Favorite Activities (in no particular order)

 🍳 I enjoy **cooking** and experimenting in the kitchen.
 Particularly I love cooking (and eating) soups from around the world.
-My favorite genre of food is Mexican and Japanese.
+My favorite genres of food are Mexican and Japanese.

 🏛 I enjoy reading books on **philosophy**.
 I enjoy books on transcendentalism, stoicism, meta-modernism, and some anylitical philosophy.